Borrdom/diffusionpy/docs/html/_sources/autoapi/diffusionpy/relaxation/index.rst

    the mechanical driving force for the stress gradient

-.. py:function:: stress(etaWL, EJ, sigmaJ, drhodtNF, v2)
+.. py:function:: stress(etaWL, EJ, sigmaJ, drhodtNF, vv)

    calculate the change in the stresses of the maxwell elements